GkG0139/practice-int-101/simple_os/README.md

 # Simple OS

-This task will require you to have some knowledge of OOP and looping to complete.
+This task will require you to have some knowledge of OOP, looping, and array to complete.

 ## The `Application` Class